Resources for creating plans, records, and reports for your whole family

 Office 365 Premium is for households who want Office on up to five PCs and Windows 8 tablets or Macs.
 One convenient annual subscription for the whole household with automatic upgrades included so you’re always up to date with the latest features and services.
 Key Card.

-The spreadsheet also works with Open Office from SUN that you can use if you are on Linux, Sun Solaris, or Windows.
+The spreadsheet also works with Open Office from SUN that you can use if you are on Mac OS X, Linux, Sun Solaris, or Windows.
 Available in Asian languages.
 Homeschoolers and educators can get Apache Open Office for free.

-It may also work with the following products, but we haven’t tested it on them:
+It may also work with the following products, but we haven’t tested it on them.
+Some are free:

 How the Excel Planner Works